 Expect high quality training, leading to a qualification that improves your chances of getting the job you want.
-Training providers differ in how they operate and what they offer: it pays to do your homework before choosing one.
+Training providers differ in how they operate and what they offer - it pays to do your homework before choosing one.

-Skills for All Training Providers are approved because they offer high quality training, strong links with industry and student support services.
+WorkReady Service Providers are approved because they offer high quality training, strong links with industry and student support services.

-Before you decide to enrol in a course, think about what you need and then compare what different training providers offer.
+Before you decide to enrol in a Course, think about what you need and then compare what different training providers offer.

 Use this checklist to help you compare different training providers.